Monday, 12 March 2012

 A week later another letter arrived.
 Phi Bang's latest letter was mailed from Fort Indiantown Gap in Pennsylvania.
 I was surprised to learn that she had already been moved to a holding camp in eastern United States.
 Phi Bang also sent me some new photographs of her that had been taken at the refugee camp.

 I had no way of knowing if any of my previous letters had ever reached Phi Bang.
 She had not stayed very long at any of the previous locations she had written from and I did not have any idea how long she would remain at Fort Indiantown Gap.
-In spite of the uncertainty I wrote anyway and sent her all the forms and documents that I had received from Canadian Immigration and Vital Statistics.
+In spite of the uncertainty I wrote anyway and sent her all the forms and documents that I'd received from Canadian Immigration and Vital Statistics.
 I tried to explain to Phi Bang what the situation was for us.
 The only way I could help her was if she was willing to come to Canada to be my wife.
 Otherwise, according to the Government of Canada, there was no other way that I could possibly help her.

 My only problem was a lack of furnishings.
 The furniture in the three-room closet had not been mine to bring with me to this new dwelling.
 My aunt and uncle helped out by providing me with a few pieces of used furniture from their basement, consisting of a kitchen table, two chairs and a couch.
 At least I had a place to sit and write.
 The couch was unsuitable for sleeping on so I removed the two cushions and placed them on the floor for my bed.
 Sleeping on the floor was surprisingly comfortable after adding a layer of foam rubber on top of the cushions.
 At first I thought about buying some better furnishings and a proper bed but then decided to wait for Phi Bang to arrive so that we could go out and choose together.

-"Who could possibly be calling now?"
-I wondered as I sleepily squinted to read the time on the clock, a few minutes after 04:30.
-The caller persisted and the telephone kept on ringing.
-After quite a few more rings I relented and got up to answer.
+"Who could possibly be calling now?" wondering as I squinted to read the time on the clock, a few minutes after 04:30.

 "Wrong number."
 I enunciated slowly and as clearly as I could.